How To Read Sports Betting Odds

 American Odds

 The American odds format is the preferred odds format in the United States and as such it creeps into Canada through television, discussions, etc. For this reason it’s important to understand American odds even if you don’t plan to use the format at your sportsbook.
+Many Canadian sportsbooks use American odds as the default as well.

 The American odds format works by using a (-) and (+) system.
 The (-) indicates how much you would have to wager to win $100 on the bet, while the (+) indicates how much you would win by wagering $100 on the bet.